frictionlessdata/frictionless-py/docs/framework/detector.md

 ## Buffer Size

 By default, Frictionless will use the first 10000 bytes to detect encoding.
-The following code will be slower but the encoding detection will be more accurate:
+Including more bytes by increasing buffer_size can improve the inference.
+However, it will be slower, but the encoding detection will be more accurate.

 ```python script tabs=Python
 from frictionless import Detector, describe